 Introduction

-This document deals with the Services covered by the Reference Offer Basic TV, the Annex Interactive Services and the Reference Offer Broadband Services to an Authorised Operator, hereafter called “Beneficiary”.
+This document deals with the Services covered by the Reference Offer Basic TV, the Annex Interactive Services and the Reference Offer Broadband Services offered to an Authorised Operator, hereafter called “Beneficiary”.

 It includes the general terms and conditions applicable to the provision of the Reference Offer Basic TV, the Annex Interactive Services and the Reference Offer Broadband Services.